sarroutbi/sarroutbi/README.md

 In the past, I have worked in different industries such as Information Technology, Telecommunication and Semiconductor industries, for companies such as [Cisco](https://www.cisco.com), [Telefónica](https://telefonica.es), [Motorola](https://motorola.com), [Ericsson](https://ericsson.com) or [Marvell](https://www.marvell.com).

-Skilled in Linux, C/C++ and Golang programming, Shell Scripting, Software Design and Development, Docker and Kubernetes.
+I am mostly skilled in:
+* Linux
+* C++ programming
+* Golang programming
+* Shell Scripting
+* Software Design and Development
+* Docker and Kubernetes

 I studied Telecommunication Engineering at [Universidad Politécnica de Madrid](https://www.upm.es/).
 Apart from that, I have a Software Craftsmanship Master's Degree also at [Universidad Politécnica de Madrid](https://www.upm.es/) and a Master's Degree in FLOSS (Free/Libre/Open Source Software) at [Universidad Rey Juan Carlos de Madrid](https://www.urjc.es/).

 ## NBDE
 I mainly work on [NBDE](https://access.redhat.com/articles/6987053).
 This technology is composed of different repositories.
 I usually collaborate with: